debiki/talkyard/docs/e2e-tests-readme.md

 To run the e2e tests, you currently need Java 8 and Node.js, not just Docker-Compose:

-    java -version  # the Java version should be >= 1.8, I have never tested Java 1.9 node -v   # v8.15.0 works for me, and more recent versions too I would think npm -v    #  6.4.1 works for me, and more recent versions too I would think
+    java -version  # the Java version should be >= 1.8, I have never tested Java 1.9 node -v   #  >= 10.0
+    npm -v    #  6.7 works for me, and more recent versions too I would think

 And you need Yarn: https://yarnpkg.com/en/docs/install And a compiler so you can build Fibers: